-Abstract Conscious robotic systems are composed of complex parts needing ad-hoc software engineering techniques for their modelling, analysis and implementation.
-In this paper the whole process (from analysis to implementation) for modelling the development of conscious robotic systems is presented together with the new created design process - PASSIC - supporting each part of it.
+Abstract Developing robotic systems endowed with self-conscious capabilities means realizing complex sub-systems needing ad-hoc software engineering techniques for their modelling, analysis and implementation.
+In this paper the whole process (from analysis to implementation) for modelling the development of self-conscious robotic systems is presented and the new created design process - PASSIC supporting each part of it - is fully illustrated.